johncalvinroberts/fido-ui/README.md

 ```bash
 fido edit
 ```
-...upon which your theme colors will be swapped out.
+...upon which your theme colors will be swapped out(hopefully).
-THIS IS NOT DONE YET.
-Need to recursively recompile all stylesheets in the working directory, swapping out the primary and secondary colors.
+THIS IS NOT DONE YET Need to recursively recompile all stylesheets in the working directory, swapping out the primary and secondary colors.

 ## Adding a component